-Smoke Alarms Save Lives: In the news recently, there have been many tragic stories regarding loss of life due to fire.
-In a majority of the incidents, the cause of death has been due to the residence having no or non-working fire alarms.
+Fire Safety Tips: Smoke Alarms Save Lives!
+In the news recently, there have been many tragic stories regarding loss of life due to fire.
+In most incidents, the cause of death has been due to the residence having no or non-working fire alarms.
 A fire can become life threatening within two minutes of starting.
-It is imperative to be alerted immediately.
-Having a professionally installed, monitored fire system is the best way to keep your family and valuables from becoming a preventable statistic.
+It is important to be alerted immediately.
+Having a professionally installed, monitored fire system is the best way to keep your family safe.

 Where Do I Put Smoke Detectors in my Home?
 A smoke detector should be placed on every level of your home, including the basement.
 You want to install one inside each bedroom, as well as place one outside any sleeping area .
 You want to have your smoke detector either on the ceiling or 6-8 inches below the ceiling on a side wall.
 Smoke rises; the higher the location of your detector, the quicker you will be alerted to smoke or fire.

 Are There Different Types of Smoke Detectors?
 There are currently two different types of technologies used to detect smoke and fire.
 Photoelectric smoke detectors rely on an electric current, which produces a beam of light.
 When the beam is disrupted, an alarm will sound.
 It is most effective to warn about a smoldering fire.
 Ionization smoke detectors contain a very small amount of americium-241 within an ionization chamber.
 They create an electric current between two metal plates, which sound an alarm when disrupted by smoke entering the chamber.
 It is the most effective to warn about flaming fires.
 A qualified alarm consultant can help identify which type of alarm type would be most efficient for your residence.